DaniilSnitko2002/ms-springboot-websocket-demo/README.md

 ### Key Features

 - **Chat application**: Provides a one to one chat
+- **Real-time Messaging**: Allows users to send and receive instant messages, creating a dynamic and engaging conversation experience.

 # Getting Started

+### Development Server
+You'll need a file editor that supports Java (I recommend Intellij).
+Then you can go to the main application file and run the application with the ▶️ button

+If you want to debug the application you'll need to create break point in app and run the app with the bug icon button

 ### Reference Documentation
 For further reference, please consider the following sections: